bandhan-majumder/Referral-System/README.md

 ```

 ## JWT Secret Setup
 JWT tokens are exposed in the code which should be avoided.
 Try to add them in .env and import from there.
+Tokens are `SECRET` in this proj.

 ## Run
 Go to the browser and run `localhost:5173`